sivantsiv/DesignPatterns/README.md

-Implementation of the Design Patterns using Modern C++.
+Implementation of the GoF Design Patterns using Modern C++ and Boost.

-Debugged and tested in Microsoft Visual Studio C++.
+Debugged and tested in Microsoft Visual Studio C++ version 17.9.